RakeshVenkat/RakeshVenkatPortfolio/index.md

 # Welcome to my GitHub projects overview :)

+### Please Note: Workaround for `Try it out here!!` broken links.
+ The links I have shared below are from [codesandbox](https://codesandbox.io/).
+I have made sure these are working when I published it.
+ However, Codesandbox might change these urls!!
+(Apologies for that) If the links are broken, I request you to import my github project in the same and you will ge able to get a active link to view my code and the active project.
+Thanks for understanding.

 ## 1. An employee dashboard, for a firm interested in their employee records.
 I built a single page dashboard for representing the employees of a company.